andyjaj/chainamps/examples/user_defined/quench_example/README.md

 This should create a (trivial, product state) ground state for a chain of 20 sites (and open boundary conditions) with all spins aligned with the +z direction.
 Because the state is so simple it converges immediately, but one finite size sweep, -F 1, is required to create all the left canonical matrices that are fed to the TEBD routine.
 In general, for a more sophisticated initial hamiltonian one should set the number of sweeps higher and check for convergence of (at the very least) the energy.
+Also we have not set a maximum bond dimension here using -B (the default is no truncation), because we know that the state is simple.
 The contents of the file `initial_input_Energies.dat`, should convince you that the state has the correct energy:
 ~~~~
 # Index, Energy, Energy/vertices, Entropy, Truncation, Fidelity